John Hasted: Biography

-John Barrett Hasted obtained a scholarship to study at Winchester College, where he won the science prize for developing a method of measuring velocity and distance by means of reflected sound waves, which in effect is a principle later used in radar and sonar technology.
+Hasted obtained a scholarship to study at Winchester College, where he won the science prize for developing a method of measuring velocity and distance by means of reflected sound waves, which in effect is a principle later used in radar and sonar technology.
 He won a scholarship to study Chemistry as an undergraduate at New College, Oxford.
 While there he also won a choral scholarship and was part of the New College Choir.

 It was during his time in the Choir that he was introduced to the music of Vaughan Williams and other composers who drew their inspiration from English folksong.
 A lifelong love of folksong was born in him during those years.
 In 1940 he met Alan Bush, who became Hasted's first musical mentor.
 It was during his time in Oxford that his political interests were awakened, and his ideals were drawn to the left of the political spectrum.
 His musical development continued, and inspired by Alan Bush he soon joined the Workers Music Association, and took part in the WMA Summer School which was to become a very important gathering where some of the most distinguished British singers, composers, conductors, collectors and scholars of folk music, orchestral and brass players and jazz musicians could share their skills and expertise with students from all sectors of society and pass on their knowledge and ideas to the next generation.

 Inspired by what he learnt at the WMA, Hasted founded his own Oxford Workers' and Students' Choir and they performed spirituals, labour movement anthems, and other material with political and social content.
 During this time, World War 2 was raging and Hasted's studies and musical activities were interrupted when he joined the British army in 1941.
 His scientific knowledge of reflected sound waves did not pass unnoticed and he was soon detailed to work with Charles Percy Snow, C.P.
 Snow, and sent to join a specialist team of "radio officers" working on the development and improvement of radar at Richmond Park.
 This work was very secret and of great importance to the war effort.

 Hasted's understanding and ideas on the technical possibilities of sound waves meant he was later sent to a Research Station in Malvern where he worked with a specialist team on the development of a portable radar set which had to be efficient as well as compact and most importantly, hardy and durable to withstand transporting to a warzone, be it by wheeled vehicles or being air dropped by parachute or in a glider for later assembly and use.
 During his time at the Malvern research station, Hasted met Professor Frederick Lindemann (later Lord Cherwell), who was Winston Churchill's scientific adviser.